matthew-puku/snackfu/README.md

 ## Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

+Most purchased goods marketplaces are similar to our own as they all follow the same structure for user accessibility.
+These sites include; Ebay, Gumtree, Amazon, Etzy, etc.

 ## Discuss the database relations to be implemented.

 ## Describe your project’s models in terms of the relationships (active record associations) they have with each other.